evmcnb/quartz/content/Full/Impetigo.md

 Impetigo is typically caused by *Staphylococcus aureus* or *Streptococcus pyogenes* bacteria (less commonly).

 > [!warning]
-> Children should be kept off off school during the infection due to the transmissibility.
+> Children should be kept off off school until the lesions are crusted over or 48 hours after commencing antibiotic treatment
 ## Causes/Factors

 The primary causes and risk factors for Impetigo include: